DLFundamentals/blog/_posts/2026-03-12-Revisiting-ERM-in-the-LLM-era.md

   <h3>Where our usual intuition breaks down</h3>

-  <p>Most of our intuitions about sample efficiency come from settings where deep learning is well matched to the structure of the problem.
-Algorithmic tasks are fundamentally different — here the target hypothesis is compact as code, but opaque to gradient descent.</p>
+  <p>Most of our intuitions about sample efficiency come from settings where the optimization path and the target structure are aligned.
+Algorithmic tasks violate this.
+The target may be compact in a programming language, yet invisible to the local statistics that gradient descent extracts from a small sample.</p>

+  <p>This is the uncomfortable regime: the rule is not complicated, but the <em>search interface</em> is wrong.
+A parity function over ten hidden coordinates is one line once the support is known; before the support is known, its low-order correlations vanish.
+A primality test is short code; as a classifier on decimal strings, it looks like a patchwork of modular facts.
+The same object can be simple for a programmer and hostile to SGD.</p>

   <!-- Algorithmic tasks diagram -->
   <div class="diagram-wrap fade-in">